 - the subject-specific Praxis Content Knowledge for your certification area.

-Registering for an Academic Internship or Teacher Residency
+Registering for an Academic Internship or a year-long Teacher Residency

 As a candidate in the Certification-Only Program, you are required to pass all of the following Praxis tests prior to registering for an academic internship or a teacher residency in addition to the Praxis test required for admissions into the program: